COMMERCIAL VEHICLE ACCIDENT LAWYER IN HOUSTON

 As commercial drivers are often on the road for long periods of time, it is not uncommon for them to get distracted.
 Anything that diverts the driver’s attention, like texting, for example, is defined as a distraction by the FMCSA.

-Because of the nature of a commercial driver’s work, they are often subject to extreme schedules, including long hours and nighttime driving.
+Because of the nature of commercial drivers’ work, they are often subject to extreme schedules, including long hours and nighttime driving.
 This can make it easy for drivers to get fatigued while operating their vehicles.
 Fatigue can decrease a driver’s alertness and attention and lengthen their reaction times, which can in turn lead to very serious accidents.
 While federal and state regulations try to minimize this possibility by imposing strict parameters on hours driven and mandatory rest breaks, they cannot eliminate the possibility of fatigue altogether.

 While commercial drivers are in high demand, not many people may be up for the job.
 This is because of the unhealthy lifestyle that accompanies these types of jobs.
 Truckers often lead solitary and sedentary lifestyles with little room for healthy meals and exercise.
 It also often brings with it feelings of stress and boredom.
 For this reason, some drivers might turn to drugs or alcohol.
 This can significantly increase the chance for devastating accidents to occur.
+There are Texas dram shop laws to help discourage this type of behavior, but nevertheless, it still exists.

 The company that is responsible for the commercial vehicle is also responsible for ensuring an experienced and qualified crew of mechanics.
 However, the mechanics themselves are responsible for the work that they perform on the vehicle.
 If the work performed on the vehicle by the mechanic proves to be faulty, they might be held partially responsible for the accident and your injuries.